DjangoGirls/tutorial/try_python/README.md

 ## If...elif...else

-Lots of things in code should only be exectured when given conditions are met.
+Lots of things in code should only be executed when given conditions are met.
 That's why Python has something called __if statements__.

 Try this: